When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Southern Alberta Institute of Technologywww.sait.ca

-Please note that students are unable to transfer between Classroom and Distance/Online offerings of the theory course.
-In order to switch between Classroom and Distance/Online offerings, students must withdraw from their current course and register in their desired course.
+Please note: Students are unable to transfer between Classroom and Online offerings of the theory course.
+To switch between Classroom and Online offerings, students must withdraw from their current course and register in their desired course.

 Program Type Occupational

 Credential Type Non-Credential *

 Length 1 Year(s)

 - Part Time Only

 - Distance Learning Only

 * Certificate of Achievement